Generic selectors

 Other celebrations mentioned in the Bible are that of Joseph when he was reunited with his family[12], the Israelites when they finished the Temple[13], and Boaz at the end of his harvest[14].
 The latter was similar to Thanksgiving Day in the US and Canada.
 Solomon said celebrations were for the living:

-He also said, “A merry heart does good like a medicine. …” (Prov.17:22).
+He also said, “A merry heart does good like medicine. …” (Prov.17:22).
 The Bible never mentions that secular celebrations are wrong, whether they are birthdays or anniversaries.
 Christians in the Bible found reasons to celebrate with one another as do Christians today.

 PRINCIPLE: Inappropriate behavior is wrong whether it happens at a birthday celebration or on a holyday.
 Bad conduct does not render a birthday celebration as evil anymore than it would if it were a holyday.